Tool 3: Healthy Eating

 How does healthy eating help me manage my anxiety?

-Not only will this low blood sugar make us more cranky and irritable, it can also increase anxiety levels.
-Eating small meals throughout the day stabilizes our blood sugar and helps us concentrate and think more clearly.
+We know that low blood sugar can make us more cranky and irritable, but have you noticed that it can also make you more anxious?
+Eating small meals throughout the day helps to stabilize our blood sugar and helps us concentrate and think more clearly.

 To ensure you’re eating regularly, try to eat by the clock (scheduling in meals and snacks), rather than waiting until you notice the symptoms of not eating.